 If you want us to answer your question, register your feedback, or tell your story on one of our upcoming weekly Feedback Friday episodes, drop us a line at email@example.com.
 Now, let’s dive in!

 On This Week’s Feedback Friday, We Discuss:

 - Your new neighbor’s loud arguments and wild parties at all hours would be annoying enough if they involved multiple people, but the only person who ever seems to be in attendance is her.
 Should you be concerned enough to inform management — or the police?

-- When reconnecting with someone in your network (per our Level One exercises), how can you identify ways to add value to their goals?
+- When reconnecting with someone in your network (per our Six-Minute Networking exercises), how can you identify ways to add value to their goals?

 - Long-time listeners would understand a covert contract from the contractor’s side of things.
 But what do you do if you suspect someone has a covert contract out on you?

 - Your newest roommate is a slob who pilfers your food and doesn’t clean up after himself.
 What can you do to put your foot down without causing too much contention?